 Now I realize that with all of the bad we went through, there were lessons learned that brought us to the light at the end of the tunnel.
 No, it was not an oncoming train!
 And today I want to share some of my insights and helpful strategies that will get you through this challenging period – no matter how dark it may seem right now.

-As powerless as you may feel at this time, you need to know that you are anything but.
+As powerless as you may feel at times, you need to know that you are anything but.
 There is plenty you can do to get through this period of uncertainty.
 And besides, you can only count your stash of toilet paper rolls so many times, right?

 MAKE A SCHEDULE AND STICK TO IT